LevyVianna/Uda_DRL_project1/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 ### Getting Started
+1. I recommend you install python 3.6 and the virtual environment you prefer.

-1. Download the environment from one of the links below.
-You need only select the environment that matches your operating system:
+2. You need to download teh Unity environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-### Instructions

-Follow the instructions in `Navigation_Solution.ipynb`.
+   You will need to use this file when you run the "Navigation_Solution" notebook
+ 3. You need to run the first cell from "Navigation_solution" notebook - with the command "!pip -q install ./python" - to install all python dependencies.
+ 4. For further details, run the "Navigation_solution" notebook